 In addition to violating SMU policy and federal law, sexual assault is a crime punishable under Texas law by imprisonment from two to 20 years plus a fine up to \$10,000.
-A person convicted of sexual assault must register as a sex offender for the remainder of his or her life.
+A person convicted of sexual assault must register as a sex offender for the remainder of their life.